AkhilChoubey/AkhilChoubey/README.md

 - 📫 How to reach me **akhilchoubey@gmail.com**

-- ⚡ Fun fact **I came to know about stackoverflow after completing 2 of my project .**
+- ⚡ Fun fact **I came to know about stackoverflow after completing 2 of my projects .**

 <h3 align="left">Connect with me:</h3>
 <p align="left">